zammad/zammad-documentation/migration-otrs.rst

 Install plugins on OTRS
 =======================

-**Note: Currently only passwords of OTRS >= 3.3 can be reused in Zammad!
+..
+Note:: Currently only passwords of OTRS >= 3.3 can be reused in Zammad!
 Passwords that were stored in another format than the default SHA2 are not possible to use.
-Users then have to use the password reset procedure.**
+Users then have to use the password reset procedure.

 Install Znuny4OTRS-Repo
 -----------------------